-Our board of directors met nine times during 2016, including telephonic meetings.
-During that year, each of our directors attended or participated telephonically in 75% or more of the aggregate of (i) the total number of meetings of the board of directors held during the period for which he or she served as a director and (ii) the total number of meetings of all committees on which the director served during the periods that he or she served.
+Our board of directors met seven times during the fiscal year ended December 31, 2018, or fiscal year 2018, including telephonic meetings.
+During that year, each of our incumbent directors attended or participated telephonically in 75% or more of the aggregate of (i) the total number of meetings of the board of directors held during the period for which he or she served as a director and (ii) the total number of meetings of all committees on which the director served during the periods that he or she served.